Thank you for your response

-Step 4: In Form 31, 19, 10C & 10D page, you will see an auto-filled form with your name, father/husband name, date of birth, contact number, KYC details, and service details as shown in the image below.
+Step 4: On Form 31, 19, 10C & 10D page, you will see an auto-filled form with your name, father/husband name, date of birth, contact number, KYC details, and service details as shown in the image below.

 Step 5: Verify your bank account details and enter the last four digits of your bank account number in the text box.
-Click on ‘Verify’ button for the software to verify if you are the authorised owner of the account.
+Click on the ‘Verify’ button for the software to verify if you are the authorised owner of the account.

 Step 6: Upon successful verification, enter the details such as Date of Ending (DOE) EPF and EPS accounts.
 Also, specify the reason for leaving.

 Step 7: Select ‘Yes’ for signing the ‘Certificate of Undertaking’.